 “We try to use digital means to make transactions as much as possible so most transactions are recorded correctly.
 There must exist a solution that can consolidate them for accounting to be done smoothly.”

-A small and medium-sized enterprise (SME) owner usually wears multiple hats — from managing manpower, to paying for rent, marketing the business, and investing in research.
-All these are tasks and expenses that one has to account for day in and day out.
+A small and medium-sized enterprise (SME) owner usually wears multiple hats — from managing manpower and marketing to paying for rent and investing in research.
+All these need to be accounted for day in and day out.

 Several businesses Vulcan Post spoke to agreed that the biggest bugbear to business owners is cash flow.
 Without that, businesses have a low survival rate.

 At times, even the most prudent business owner may run into cash flow problems.
-For example, he/she may not have received payment from the client, but has to still pay suppliers to keep the next project going.
+For example, despite not having received payment from the client, they still have to pay suppliers to keep the next project going.

 “Salaries come into our consideration when cash flow gets tighter.
 As a business, we can’t have our employees working for us knowing that they couldn’t be paid on time.
 Even though we wish to increase our revenue generally and scale the business, we do not consider doing it at the expense of not making timely salary payments,” said Matthew.

-How Flex and ipaymy help small businesses solve cash flow problems
+How Flex is poised to help small businesses solve cash flow problems

 Flex, in partnership with Finaxar Capital ll, provides small businesses with a line of credit, approved in under 48 hours.
-This line of credit can be used through a Flex Visa physical or virtual card, with payments easily consolidated via a single platform.
+This line of credit is provisioned on a Flex Visa physical or virtual card, with payments easily consolidated via a single platform.

-Meanwhile, through ipaymy, SMEs can tap on their lines of credit to pay for expenses previously not possible via credit cards — such as rent, salaries, invoices, and even corporate tax.
+Meanwhile, through CardUp and ipaymy, SMEs can tap on this line of credit to pay for expenses — such as rent, salaries, invoices, and even corporate tax — which was previously not possible via credit cards.
 This gives them an added option to not touch their cash resources at all.

 Launched in 2021 by Singapore-based Finaxar Capital, Flex is a spend management solution jointly developed in partnership with leading payments technology company Visa.